 DISCLAIMER: The content on this site is for reference purposes and is not intended to be a substitute for advice given by a health-care physician, pharmacist, or other licensed health-care professional.
 Click here to read the full disclaimer.

 Now that high-THC cannabis strains are more readily available than ever before, the next big thing seems to be CBD.
 Known by its longer name of cannabidiol, CBD is a cannabinoid found in small amounts in many marijuana strains.
-CBD is known for its ability to provide a huge array of potential health benefits, ranging from skin clearing and hydration to pain relief and seizure reduction.
-With most medicine, the more you take, the greater the effects.
+CBD is thought to have potential health benefits.
 However, with CBD, it seems that the opposite may be true.
 Is microdosing CBD the best and brightest idea in medical marijuana?

 The Endocannabinoid System

 Before moving on to the complexities of microdosing, you need to know how CBD works.
 Your body has what's known as an "endocannabinoid system," or ECS.
 "Endo" is a prefix meaning "internal," pointing to the fact that your body produces its own cannabinoids naturally.
 It's called the endocannabinoid because we discovered cannabinoids in the plant first, before finding out that these same compounds are produced within ourselves!